We are used to seeing pumpkins spring up everywhere at Halloween, glowing brightly from within windows and porches.

 What are the nutritional benefits of pumpkin?

-Like other yellow and orange vegetables, it is a good source of beta-carotene which dogs (and humans but not cats) convert into Vitamin A.
+Like many other yellow and orange vegetables, pumpkin is a good source of vitamin C, iron and beta-carotene, which dogs (and humans) convert into vitamin A.

 How to prepare pumpkin for dogs

 It’s very easy to prepare pumpkin and incorporate it into your canine companion’s meals.
 We usually choose to remove the seeds (they can be roasted separately), cut it into chunks, wash it and then steam it.
 This makes for a delicious dinner!